TheLogicMaster/Cranked/README.md

 - Java library with native libs for Android app consumption
 - Scoreboard support
 - Investigate Catalog app (Web API already documented elsewhere)
-- Ability to act as simulator
+- Ability to act as simulator (Useful debug features)
 - See if emulator can play encrypted games with a dumped key or something (Maybe limiting to just decrypted games)
 - System UI/software from SDK (Create replacement assets, *Darker Grotesque* should be able to be adopted in place of *Roobert* system font)
 - Investigate pre-2.0.0 binaries to handle uncompressed data